Aliases for GTF2A2 Gene

 GeneCards Summary for GTF2A2 Gene

 GTF2A2 (General Transcription Factor IIA Subunit 2) is a Protein Coding gene.
-Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and HIV Life Cycle.
-GO annotations related to this gene include protein homodimerization activity and transcription factor binding.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transcription factor binding.

 TFIIA is a component of the transcription machinery of RNA polymerase II and plays an important role in transcriptional activation.
 TFIIA in a complex with TBP mediates transcriptional activity.